-The sparkling season of Christmas concludes and we gently pack away the creche.
-This ritual becomes more tender every year.
-It is a moment to contemplate each witness to the Nativity, to ponder the soul of each shepherd, each magi, of the silent Saint Joseph and Holy Mary.
+The sparkling Christmas season ends and we gently pack away the creche. ritual becomes more tender every year.
+It is a moment to contemplate each witness to the Nativity, to ponder the soul of each shepherd, each of the Magi, of the silent Saint Joseph and Holy Mary.

 Then, the Babe.
 Who are you?
 How fragile, “image of the eternal God.”
 What do you wish to reveal by coming to us in this way?